Karl Schlademan: Early life

 Born in Seafield, Indiana, Schlademn's ancestry traced back to the Plymouth Colony on his mother's side.
-His father ran a merchantile and grain business in Seafield, and Karl graduated from Monticello High School, where he was a four-year letterman in both track and basketball.
+His father ran a mercantile and grain business in Seafield, and Karl graduated from Monticello High School, where he was a four-year letterman in both track and basketball.
 He was captain of the track team.

 Schlademan attended DePauw University in Greencastle; he was a member of Delta Kappa Epsilon fraternity, and played football, baseball, and was again a "star trackman."
 Not having taken up football in high school, Schlademan did well to earn four letters in the sport, and was named on the "All-Western" at the end position.
 Schlademan was also made captain of the track team, also earning four letters, and added two letters in baseball.

 Following DePauw, he briefly attended Harvard University Law School between 1912 and 1913.
 In 1913 he wed Nell Ramsay, whom he met while at Missouri Wesleyan.